Save the Crown Park Pool and Keep Crown Park Green!

 Hello Friends of Crown Park!

-Prior to their decision, the Council created an online poll for the citizens of Camas regarding the future of the Crown Park Pool.
-However, instead of focusing solely on the singular problem of the pool, for which the cost of renovation alone was estimated at $2 - $3 million dollars, this was a poll regarding a full makeover of Crown Park.
+Last year, citing large repair costs to keep the Crown Park pool up to cod , the Council created an online poll for the citizens of Camas regarding the future of the Crown Park Pool.
+However, instead of focusing solely on the singular problem of the pool, for which the cost of renovation alone was estimated at $2 million dollars, this was a poll regarding a full makeover of Crown Park.
 There were two options for citizens to choose from, one with a new pool at Crown Park, and one where the pool would be demolished and replaced with a splash pad.
 Both options were loaded with additional major renovations for the entire park, including projects like replacing the current playgrounds with $300k of new equipment, pouring 12’ concrete pathways to crisscross the green space of the park at a cost of $400k, and spending $700k on landscaping what is already a beautiful city park.
 Along with a host of other projects over the 7 acres, there was a $10m price tag on the option of keeping a community pool at Crown Park.

 No one stood to speak out in favor of a splash pad.